purdurnr/Create-cSolution-Process/Create-cSolution-Process-rv1.md

         - file: board/dcd.c
         - file: board/dcd.h
 ```
-The location of the board files must also be added to the cProject.yml under the paths: group
+The location of the board files must also be added to the cProject.yml under the add-path: category.
+This information is used with the Build tools to communicate locations to search for files in the project.
 ```yaml
   add-path:
     - ./source
     - ./board
 ```
 >__ACTION:__
->***Copy the board files for the example into the /board folder in the workspace.***
+>Copy the board files for the example into the /board folder in the workspace.
+>>Add list of board files to cProject.yml file; Add ./board to project path

 ### 5.3 Adding Project Linker Files
-This cSolution project requires linker files.
-The cProject.yml file identifies the files required for the different toolchains.
+A cSolution project requires linker files.
+The cProject.yml file identifies the linker files required for supported toolchains.
 This example needs to provide the linker files for the armgcc tools.
-(MCUXpresso VS Code tool support)
+(Default support in MCUXpresso for VS Code)
-The example can be expanded to provide support for other IDES.
-They may require different sources to support different linker tools.
+The example can be expanded to provide support for other IDES/Compilers.
+They may require different linker files to be associated to the specific tool.

 These files can be found in the working Eclipse project.
+They are generated when the project succesfully builds each configuration.
+The linker files include a suffix to identify the build configuration. (i.e. _Debug.ld)
-They are generated and stored in the different build folders shown in the Project Explorer. (i.e. Typically /Debug and /Release)
+They are stored in different build folders shown in the Project Explorer. (i.e. /Debug and /Release)

 ![LinkerFiles](./images/training-getstarted-EclipseLinkerFiles-Ping.png)